Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-From this data one can construct a well defined metric fat graph with inner vertices of valence greater or equal to $3$.
+From this data one can construct a metric fat graph with inner vertices of valence greater or equal to $3$.
 The chords are attached onto the $n$ circles using $\alpha$.
 This gives the circles the structure of a graph by considering the attaching points as vertices and the intervals between them as edges.
 It just remains to give a fat structure at the attaching points.
 To do this let $x$ be in the image of $\alpha$.
 The parametrization of the circles gives a notion of incoming and outgoing half edges on $x$ say $e_x^-$ and $e_x^+$ respectively.
 Moreover there is an ordering of the chords attached on $x$ say $(l_{x,1}, l_{x,2}, \ldots ,l_{x,s})$.
 The cyclic ordering at $x$ is given by $(e_x^-, l_{x,1}, l_{x,2}, \ldots, l_{x,s}, e_x^+)$ as it is shown in Figure \ref{cyclic_ordering}.
 Informally, this is to say all chords are attached on the outside of the circles according to the order given by the data.
 The chords that are attached only at one vertex give the leaves of the Sullivan diagram.

 From this it is clear what the inverse map $g$ should be.
 Given a Sullivan diagram $G$, its associated metric Sullivan diagram gives the data (i) to (v) listed above.
 Then, $g(G)=(\zeta,\lambda,\tilde{\omega},\vec{r},\vec{P})$ where $\zeta$ is given by $\alpha$ on the chords attached at both ends, $\lambda$ is given by those chords (i.e. $\lambda(i)=k$ if and only if there is a chord attached on both ends connecting $i$ and $k$), $\vec{P}$ is given by $\alpha$ on the chords attached only at one vertex, and $\tilde{\omega}$ and $\vec{r}$ are completely determined by the ordering of the chords at each attaching point.
-This map is well defined since slides along chords correspond to jumps along slits.
-Moreover, this map is clearly inverse to $f$.
+This map is well defined since slides along chords correspond to jumps along slit, and it is an inverse to $f$.

 We will show that $\UbRad$ and $\SD$ have homeomorphic CW structures, where the cells are indexed by $\Upsilon_{\textfrak{U}} \cong \Lambda$, by giving cellular homeomorphisms